Vigelos/ethereal_analysis/readme.md

-> **A refined version of this code can be found at https://github.com/Vigelos/EVM-Bytecode-Execution-Simulator**
+> **A refined version of this project can be found at https://github.com/Vigelos/EVM-Bytecode-Execution-Simulator**

 ## Ethereum smart contract scanner and analysis